Improving the Performance of Echo State Networks Through State Feedback: Benchmark Test Results

-Fig. \ref{fig:nodes} shows the average dependence of the error of the ESN without feedback as a function of the number of nodes, using the NMSE for the Mackey-Glass task and the total number of errors in the Channel Equalization task.
+Fig. \ref{fig:nodes} shows the average dependence of the error of the ESN without feedback as a function of the number of nodes, averaging over 9600 randomly chosen ESNs for each data point, using the NMSE for the Mackey-Glass task and the total number of errors in the Channel Equalization task.
 We also include the average value of the 10-node results with feedback for comparison.
 The error bars in each plot represent the standard deviation associated with each specific number of nodes.
 We see that, on average, using feedback on a 10-node ESN with 100 steps of gradient descent for optimizing $V$ is roughly equivalent to a little more than a $20$ node calculation for the Mackey-Glass task, while it is closer to a $25$ or $30$ node calculation for Channel Equalization.

 The main reason for this discrepancy is because the Mackey-Glass task is significantly more difficult for the ESN than the Channel Equalization task.
 In Mackey-Glass, we are asking the network to predict $10$ time steps into the future, but not all ESNs have a memory capacity going back $10$ steps, especially with only $10$ computational nodes.
 In contrast, the Channel Equalization task is much easier because the ESN does not have to reproduce the exact digits $\{-3,-1, 1, 3\}$, it only has to achieve a difference of less than 1 to be considered correct, so there is more room for error on with the continuous output of the ESN.
 This is evidenced by the fact that the nodal dependence in the Mackey-Glass task seems to continue decreasing almost linearly near 100 nodes, while for Channel Equalization the dependence is close to zero as the ESN is almost perfectly reproducing the signal with 100 nodes.
 This also suggests that the results for the Mackey-Glass task could see further improvement with feedback using a better method for optimizing $V$, since even the addition of computational nodes seems to converge slowly.